jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 ~~~~

 In the above JSON, `addresses.*` would correctly identify the
-address-type nodes.
-The pluralisation of 'address' to 'addresses' may
+addresses.
+The pluralisation of field names such as 'address' becoming 'addresses' is common
+when marshaling from OO languages because the JSON keys are
+based on getters whose name typically reflects their cardinality;
+`public Address getAddress()` or `public List<Address> getAddresses()`.
-pose a problem and it would be interesting in future to investigate a
+This may pose a problem in some cases and it would be interesting in future to investigate a
 system such as Ruby on Rails that natively understands English
 pluralisation.
-I considered introducing unions to cover this situation,
+I considered introducing unions as an easy way to cover this situation,
 allowing expressions resembling `address|addresses.*` but decided that
-it is simpler to solve this problem outside of the JSONPath language if
+it is simpler if this problem is solves outside of the JSONPath language if
 the programmer registers two selection specifications against the same
 handler function.